guanadrew/guanadrew.github.io/windborne.md

 ### 4. Randomly resetting PCB?!

 In my experience, random resets are usually physical connectivity/power integrity related.
-So I would check if power cord is loose, the soldering on supply rails or even decoupling capacitors, make sure everything is solid.
+So I would check if power cord is loose, if the soldering on supply rails or even decoupling capacitors looks good.
 Then I could check the MCU status registers which likely contain reset flags, confirming it's actually a reset (at this point, set up both a power and status register log to check for consistency w/ resets).
 From there, firmware issues, I'd check areas where state is changing and memory is accessed because it's unlikely to find faults anywhere else.

 ### 5. Why I am particularly awesome

-I am as solid an EE graduate as one could ask for on embedded design and firmware, but my true specialty lies in my diversity of thought and experimentation.
+I am a very solid EE graduate on embedded design and firmware, but my true specialty lies in my diversity of thought and experimentation.
 I genuinely enjoy and am most experienced in the lab, forming and destroying brief hypotheses drawn from optics, acoustics, or classic literature.
-The team and the work at Windborne seem best fit to those who can quickly learn new science, from material physics to meteorology.I am very young—–honestly, I would need mentorship to singlehandedly own the entirety of your libraries, drivers, and custom RTOS.
+The team and the work at Windborne seem best fit to those who can quickly learn new science, from material physics to meteorology.
+I am very young—honestly, I would need some mentorship to singlehandedly own the entirety of your libraries, drivers, and custom RTOS.
 But I would get there, and beyond.
 I would love to chat further about the work at Windborne.